Gregory-Matthews/Parallel-Computer-Architecture/OpenMP-Histogram/README.txt

- this week’s experiment, the objective was to implement a way to parallelize a Histogram generating function by working with the OpenMP API in C to design a parallel function that has better CPU runtime than the original serial version
+For this experiment, the objective was to implement a way to parallelize a Histogram generating function by working with the OpenMP API in C to design a parallel function that has better CPU runtime than the original serial version